AdobeDocs/stock-api-docs/src/pages/faq/18-fotolia-migration-resources.md

 The following API endpoints and methods will be deprecated in Adobe Stock API as they are either not currently being used, no longer supported, or no longer necessary.
 These APIs either receive no traffic, or have such low usage that they are candidates for removal.

-If you have a business requirement for any of the APIs below, please [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BFotolia%5D%20Stock%20API%20question).

 | Fotolia                              | Adobe Stock | Description                                                               |
 |--------------------------------------|-------------|---------------------------------------------------------------------------|